Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Maximum Mean Discrepancy and Its Properties

-where $X',Y'$ are independent and identical copies of $X \sim P_1$ and $Y \sim P_2$, respectively.
-If $\bar{k}$ is characteristic on $\br^p$ (i.e., the corresponding mean map $\mu_{P}$ is injective), then the associated MMD is a metric on $\cp$, which satisfies $\MMD(P_1,P_2)=0$ if and only if $P_1=P_2$ [\cite{fukumizu2007kernel}, \cite{sejdinovic2013equivalence}].
-Many commonly used kernels are shown to be characteristic kernels on $\br^p$, including the Gaussian kernel and Laplacian kernel [\cite{fukumizu2007kernel}].}
+{ When $\cf_0$ in Equation (\ref{Equ:MMD-original}) is the unit ball in the RKHS $(\cf,\bar{k})$, \cite{gretton2012kernel} has shown that $\MMD(P_1,P_2)$ is a nonnegative metric and $\MMD(P_1,P_2)=0$ if and only if $P_1 =^d P_2$.
+Similar results have been generalized by using the equivalent definition of MMD.
+In particular,} if $\bar{k}$ { in Equation (\ref{Equ:MMD})} is characteristic on $\br^p$ (i.e., the corresponding mean map $\mu_{P}$ is injective), then the associated MMD is a metric on $\cp$, which satisfies $\MMD(P_1,P_2)=0$ if and only if $P_1=P_2$ [\cite{fukumizu2007kernel}, \cite{sejdinovic2013equivalence}].
+Many commonly used kernels are shown to be characteristic kernels on $\br^p$, including the Gaussian kernel and Laplacian kernel [\cite{fukumizu2007kernel}].

+{ We note that when $k(x,y)=|x-y|$, Equation (\ref{Equ:MMD}) coincides with the formulation of ED (\cite{szekely2004testing}). \begin{definition} Let $X,X',Y,Y'$ be independence random vectors in $\br^p$ that satisfies $X,X'\sim P_1$ and $Y,Y'\sim P_2$, we define the energy distance (ED) as